 At this point a determination should be made about the type of divorce you’d like to pursue.
 If the parties are acrimonious and it seems like a battle will be waged then Divorce Litigation may be the only reasonable action where a judge will make the ultimate ruling on the nature of divorce as it relates to all matters of splitting assets, spousal and/or child support and so on.

-If the parties have reasonable expectations that their divorce can be settled without bitterness and fighting, then Collaborative-Mediation or Divorce Mediation may be a time and money-saving avenue to pursue where only an outsider mediator – and not a judge – helps the parties resolve any and all issues with the details of post-married life.
+If the parties have reasonable expectations that their divorce can be settled without bitterness and fighting, then Collaborative-Mediation or Divorce Mediation in Los Angeles may be a time and money-saving avenue to pursue where only an outsider mediator – and not a judge – helps the parties resolve any and all issues with the details of post-married life.

-Again, a family law attorney can advise you on all the circumstances and details of divorce under California law.
+Again, a divorce family lawyer can advise you on all the circumstances and details of divorce under California law.
 There is an assumption that California has a ten-year rule pertaining to ongoing spousal support.
 While oftentimes a marriage that exceeds ten years will create a permanent spousal support policy, so long as the receiving spouse does not remarry, there are other factors that a judge may consider when decided on the spousal support amount and duration.

 Marriages lasting less than ten years often see spousal support limited to one half the duration of the marriage.